Drakkarok/Rain_Alert_App/README.md

 ## CONFIGURATION

 ### OpenWeather API - weather checking
 You will need an OpenWeather account (free version) in order to get your "API_KEY_PYTHON_PROJECT".
-Simply replace them in the code inside the code.
+Simply replace them in the code.
 Link: [https://openweathermap.org/](url)

 ### Twilio API - sending SMS
 You will need a Twilio account (free version) in order to get your "ACCOUNT_SID" and "AUTH_TOKEN".
-Simply replace them in the code inside the code.
+Simply replace them in the code.
 Link: [https://www.twilio.com/en-us](url)

 ### PythonAnywhere - app automation